Expert medical and surgical care in Thailand

 What If the Repair Fails?

-Re-tear rates are approximately 10–20% for larger tears, lower for small repairs.
-If a re-tear occurs and symptoms persist, options include revision arthroscopic repair, superior capsular reconstruction, tendon transfer, or reverse shoulder replacement — depending on the remaining tissue quality, patient age, and functional demands.
+Re-tear is more likely after repair of larger tears than after small repairs.
+If a re-tear occurs and symptoms persist, options include revision arthroscopic repair, superior capsular reconstruction, tendon transfer, or reverse shoulder replacement, depending on the remaining tissue quality, patient age, and functional demands.
 Your surgeon discusses these contingencies before the initial procedure.

 Planning Your Trip to Thailand for Rotator Cuff Repair